 Click on the link to learn more!

 A watershed is an area of land that drains rain water or snow into one location such as a stream, lake or wetland.
-These water bodies supply our drinking water, water for agriculture and manufacturing, offer opportunities for recreation and provide habitat to numerous plants and animals.
+These water bodies supply our drinking water, water for agriculture and manufacturing, offer opportunities for recreation (canoeing and fishing, anyone?) and provide habitat to numerous plants and animals.
 Unfortunately various forms of pollution, including runoff and erosion, can interfere with the health of the watershed.
 Therefore, it is important to protect the quality of our watershed.

 Watersheds sustain life, in more ways than one.
 According to the Environmental Protection Agency, more than $450 billion in foods, fiber, manufactured goods and tourism depend on clean, healthy watersheds.
 That is why proper watershed protection is necessary to you and your community.

 Be part of our community!
 Every month, the Conservancy’s Great Places e-newsletter brings you conservation updates from Indiana and around the world — plus incredible nature photos and green living tips you can use.
 Join today — it's free!

 Watershed protection is a means of protecting a lake, river, or stream by managing the entire watershed that drains into it.
 Clean, healthy watersheds depend on an informed public to make the right decisions when it comes to the environment and actions made by the community.